Special metrics in hypercomplex geometry: Preliminary results

 We shall now study equivalent conditions, in terms of the hyperhermitian data, for a hyperhermitian metric to satisfy some well-known cohomological properties studied on complex manifolds.
-We quickly recall the following definition.
+We quickly recall that a Hermitian metric $g$ on a complex manifold $(M, J)$ is said to be {\em Gauduchon} if $d^*\theta_g=0$.
+Furthermore, $g$ is called {\em balanced} if $\theta_g=0$.